Assigning Temperatures to Eigenstates: Subsystem Temperature - Various subsystem sizes

-Here we present the result of using different subsystem sizes for the staggered field $XXZ$-chain.
+Here, we present the result of using different subsystem sizes when computing the subsystem temperature $\beta_{S}$, in various models.

-In Figure.$~$\ref{fig:eth_EvsX_rows} we show the resultant minimum $d_1$ when using different subsystem sizes for various system sizes.
+In Fig.$~$\ref{fig:eth_EvsX_rows} we show the resultant minimum $d_1$ when using different subsystem sizes for various system sizes.
 Illustrating again the decrease in average minimum distance as $L$ increases, but also showing that the average minimum distance increases with increasing $L_A$.

-In Figure.$~$\ref{fig:La_scaling} we show the explicit scaling of various quantities.
-We see in (A) that the average minimum of $d_1$ increases as $L_A$ increases, i.e. the two matrices become less alike.
+In Fig.$~$\ref{fig:La_scaling} we show the explicit scaling of various quantities.
+We see in (A) that the average minimum of $d_1$ increases as $L_A$ increases, i.e., the two matrices become less alike.
 In (B) the standard deviation of the minima increases but then decreases again as $L_A$ approaches $L/2$.
 In (C) we see the width of $\beta_{S}$ decreased as $L_A$ increased, and similarly in (D) the distance between $\beta_{C}$ and $\beta_{S}$ decreased as $L_A$ increased.

-In the main text we restricted our results to subsystems with $L_A < L/2$.
+In the main text, we restricted our results to subsystems with $L_A < L/2$.
 Here we present an example of the result of using a subsystem with $L_A>L/2$.
-The minimum distance Min($d_p$) continues the trend previously described of increasing as $L_A$ increases, and the variance of the values also decreased.
-However the $\beta_{S}$ values appeared to cease to align with the $\beta_{C}$ curve, although the variance did continue to decrease.
-An example of the resultant $\beta_{C}$ for a subsystem greater than half the total system can be seen in Figure.$~$\ref{fig:La_big}.
+The minimum distance $\min(d_p(\rho^{A},\rho_{C}^{A}))$ continues the trend previously described of increasing as $L_A$ increases, and the variance of the values also decreased.
+However, the $\beta_{S}$ values appeared to cease to align with the $\beta_{C}$ curve, although the variance did continue to decrease.
+An example of the resultant $\beta_{C}$ for a subsystem greater than half the total system can be seen in Fig.$~$\ref{fig:La_big}.
+One can also see that the distance between the matrices is close to the maximum value.